George Cobb (golf)

-George W. Cobb, ASGCA (July 2, 1914 - January 15, 1986) is a notable and prolific golf course designer who created the Par-3 course at Augusta National Golf Club among more than one hundred courses and renovated many, including his own early work.
+George William Cobb, ASGCA (July 2, 1914 – January 15, 1986) was a notable and prolific golf course designer who created the Par-3 course at Augusta National Golf Club among more than one hundred courses and renovated many, including his own early work.
 He strove to create attractive layouts that the average golfer would find enjoyable, not frustrating.

 Biography

 Early life

 Cobb was born into a family of golfers in Savannah, Georgia, learned to play as a child and was a scratch golfer.
 He had an older brother, W.E. and a younger sister, Mary A.

 Cobb attended the University of Georgia, where he played on the college golf team.
 He studied landscape architecture and graduated in 1937.
 He was hired by the National Park Service and worked as a landscape architect until 1941.

 Military

 During World War II, Cobb was a Marine Corps engineering officer at Camp Lejeune in North Carolina.
 Because he was an avid golfer and landscape architect, he was assigned the task of constructing a golf course for use in physical rehabilitation of injured GIs, but he had no experience in course design.
 Cobb was permitted to hire experienced course architect Fred Findlay to provide design assistance.
 Cobb handled the construction superintendent responsibilities on this and a subsequent course at Lejeune.

 In 1946, Cobb designed and built the course at the Marine Corps Air Station Cherry Point on his own, then was discharged from the Marines during 1947.